somestudentcoder/Diamond/README.md

 # Introduction

 Diamond is a tool that offers both tree testing and card sorting.
-It uses Angular as frontend, Node.js as a server, and MongoDB as a database.
+It uses Angular as frontend, Node.js as a server and MongoDB as a database.

 # Features
-- Register and login
+- Registration and login
+- Create/edit/delete a study
+- Import cards as .csv
-- Create/edit a study
+- Launch/unlaunch a study
 - Do a study
 - Study result analysis
+- Export results as .csv

 # Running Diamond locally